 - 4. Change the PermaNet Server Feature keyword to True and specify the Primary and Standby slots that contain the redundant pair.
-Refer to "System Board Component Locations" on page 254 for the locations and slot numbers of the PCI slots.
+Refer to "System board component locations" on page 255 for the locations and slot numbers of the PCI slots.
 The integrated controller is located in slot E. - 5.
 To enable the writing of messages to the IBMCOM\LANTRAN.LOG file when a failover occurs: - a.
-Copy the file PCNETOS2.EXE from the root directory of the diskette created by ServerGuide to your hard disk drive. - Add the following statement to the CONFIG.SYS file:
+Copy the file PCNETOS2.EXE from the root directory of the diskette created by ServerGuide to the hard disk drive. - b.
+Add the following statement to the CONFIG.SYS file: